 The Bisagno basin is a small catchment in Northern Italy that crosses the city of Genova in a densely urbanised area.
 The region is regularly affected by very intense rainfall events (> 100 mm/h and total 300 to 500 mm per event) leading to flash floods, many of which have caused severe damage in recent years (e.g. 1992, 2011, 2014).

 In several cases the Quantitative Precipitation Forecast (QPF) is not accurate in terms of total amount or intensities.
 As an example, the event on 9 October 2014 with very severe rainfall was almost totally missed by operational NWP.
 This led to one fatality in the city of Genova as well as other significant impacts.
-IMPREX is seeking to improve these forecasts to help decision-makers manage the risk more effectively in this basin.
+IMPREX sought to improve these forecasts to help decision-makers manage the risk more effectively in this basin.

-The main expectations are:
+The main outcomes are:

 Tools and models

 - Implementation of a flood forecast chain at a regional scale (including Bisagno basin) made by a Rainfall downscaling mode (RainFARM) and a distributed hydrological model (Continuum)

 - Set up and application of 2D hydraulic model to produce inundation maps (Telemac)

 - Application of a system (RASOR) for estimation of losses and identification of different hazard zones